 Earnings season is the time at the end of every quarter, during which most public companies publish their earnings numbers.
-Or, we can say these are the days of a year when most companies come up with their quarterly/yearly earnings number.
-Generally, there are four earnings season in a year, i.e., one each for each quarter.
+Or, we can say these are the days of the year when most companies come up with their quarterly/yearly earnings number.
+Generally, there are four earnings seasons in a year, i.e., one each for each quarter.

 Earnings Season: How it Works?

 Virtually some or the other company report their earnings every day.
 But, since most companies use a calendar year to define their fiscal year, they release their earnings around the same time.
 We call this period as earnings season.

 - Byproducts of Earnings Season

 A point to note is that there are no official dates for an earning season.
 Usually, an earning season starts two to three weeks after the end of a fiscal quarter.
 And, it stretches to about a month after the end of the quarter.